psfrolov/psfrolov.github.io/app/_posts/2015-04-10-resource-management-with-explicit-template-specialisations.md

 ---
 title: Resource Management with Explicit Template Specialisations
 tags: [C++, Generic Programming, Windows API]
-description: >-
+description: &description >-
-  This article shows how to build an RAII wrapper with the help of interesting static polymorphism technique based on explicit template specialisation.
+  Here’s my article from the April 2015 issue of Overload journal.
+It shows how to build a convinient RAII wrapper with the help of interesting static polymorphism technique based on explicit template specialisation.
+excerpt: *description
 reading_time: 15
 image:
   url: /img/pages/overload-126.png